623637719/The-Democratization-of-AI/4. History of Machine Learning/Readme.md

 ## Early Foundations
 ### 1936: Alan Turing
 Turing, often considered the father of artificial intelligence, proposes the concept of a machine capable of computation, laying the groundwork for AI.
 His 1936 paper on the "Turing machine" provided a mathematical model for computation that is considered the foundation of computer science.
 This work helped establish the theoretical limits and capabilities of intelligent machines.

+- A Turing machine is an idealised model of a central processing unit (CPU) that controls all data manipulation done by a computer

 ### 1943: The McCulloch and Pitts Model
 Warren McCulloch and Walter Pitts develop a mathematical model for neural networks, using a combination of mathematics and algorithms to mimic how neurons in the brain might work.
+This introduces weights, biases, and an activation function.
+The McCulloch and Pitts Model laid the groundwork for the development of more advanced artificial neural network models, such as the perceptron and multilayer feedforward neural networks.
+But, the original McCulloch and Pitts Model does not have a built-in learning mechanism, meaning that the weights and connections must be manually set or determined through other means.
 ### 1950: The Turing Test
 Turing proposed the "Turing test" as a way to evaluate the intelligence of a machine.
 The test involves a human evaluator interacting with a machine through text exchanges, trying to determine whether the "respondent" is a human or a machine.
 Turing's idea that a machine could potentially pass as indistinguishable from a human was groundbreaking and laid the foundations for the field of AI.
 ## Mid-20th Century Developments